 This portable battery lacks any integrated features, requiring an additional cable to recharge the battery or to charge any devices.
 However, it does include a micro USB cable, but you need to either plug it into your computer or provide your own AC wall adapter for charging.

 This battery pack only has a single output port, so you are limited to charging a single device at a time and does not have a built-in flashlight.
 However, it does include an 18-month limited warranty.

-For the last testing metric of our testing process, we timed how long it took to completely recharge a fully depleted battery pack and compared it between products, which accounts for the remaining 10% of the PowerCore 5000's score.
-The PowerCore redeemed itself for its poor performance in the previous metric, earning a 10 out of 10 for its results.
+The final 10% of each product's score relates to its recharge time.
+For this test, we timed how long it took to completely recharge a fully depleted battery pack and compared it between products.
+The PowerCore redeemed itself for its poor performance in the previous metric, earning one of the best scores overall.

 This battery pack completely recharged in about two and a half hours in our test, right in line with the manufacturer's estimated time of 2-3 hours with a 2 amp charger.

 While this battery doesn't have a ton of extra features, it's ultra portable, performs well, and is affordable.
 If you want a top-notch portable charger, we think the Anker PowerCore 5000 is a great choice.

 If you're hoping to charge multiple devices at once, check out the INIU Portable Charger 10000.
 To really stretch your dollars, the Miady 10000 comes in a 2-pack for a very affordable price.
 And if you need something that can charge your heavy-duty devices, like a laptop, the Anker PowerCore+ 26800 PD will do the job.